Research

 Religion and Public Goods Provision

 In my final research agenda, in collaboration with Carolyn Warner, Christopher Hale, and Adam Cohen, I examine how religions, in general, and Catholicism and Islam, in particular, contribute to public goods provision.
 We conducted research using experiments and case studies of mosque and parish communities in four European countries.
-Based on this project I co-authored a book, Generating Generosity in Catholicism and Islam: Beliefs, Institutions and Public Goods Provision (Cambridge University Press, 2018).
+Based on this project, I co-authored a book, Generating Generosity in Catholicism and Islam: Beliefs, Institutions and Public Goods Provision (Cambridge University Press, 2018).
 I also co-authored two articles, titled, “Religion and Public Goods Provision: Experimental and Interview Evidence from Catholicism and Islam in Europe” (Comparative Politics, 2015), and “Microfoundations of Religion and Public Goods Provision: Belief, Belonging and Giving Catholicism and Islam” (Politics and Religion, 2015).
-This project did not only look at historical, theological and faith-based traditions of giving in Catholicism and Islam but also analyzed the impact of social and political factors on the giving of Catholics and Muslims.
+This project not only examined the historical, theological, and faith-based traditions of giving in Catholicism and Islam but also analyzed the impact of social and political factors on giving among Catholics and Muslims.

 Interdisciplinary Collaborations on Religion and Human Development